bignimz/azimoxxe-wordpress-theme/README.md

-# Azimoxxe WordPress Theme Development
+# Azimoxe WordPress Theme Development

-Azimoxxe is a single page WordPress theme custom developed using PHP 8, MySQL, and using WordPress Rest API, Custom Post Types and Advanced Custom Fields.
+Azimoxe is a single page WordPress theme custom developed using PHP 8, MySQL, and using WordPress Rest API, Custom Post Types and Advanced Custom Fields.

 ## Technologies Used